-- At least one member of the assessment team should be a MEL specialist and a member of the inter-agency MEL group where this exists.
-If time allows, the MEL group should be involved in scoring the indicator and contributing action ideas based on the findings. - The assessment team can make a distinction between qualitative and quantitative reporting methods that are commonly used to track UNSDCF progress.7 The results framework generally tracks progress against quantitative indicators on UN-INFO while country results reports, mid-term reviews and evaluations usually include both quantitative and qualitative tracking of UNSDCF progress. - Refer to Chapter 7 'Monitoring and Evaluation for Oversight of Gender Equality Results' of https://doi.org/10.2022/) and United Nations Evaluation Group 'Integrating Gender Equality and Human Rights in Evaluation UNSWAP Guidance, Analysis and Good Practices' for further elaboration.
+• At least one member of the assessment team should be a MEL specialist and a member of the inter-agency MEL group where this exists.
+If time allows, the MEL group should be involved in scoring the indicator and contributing action ideas based on the findings.

+- The assessment team can make a distinction between qualitative and quantitative reporting methods that are commonly used to track UNSDCF progress.
+The results framework generally tracks progress against quantitative indicators on UN-INFO while country results reports, mid-term reviews and evaluations usually include both quantitative and qualitative tracking of UNSDCF progress. - Refer to Chapter 7 'Monitoring and Evaluation for Oversight of Gender Equality Results' of the Handbook on Gender Mainstreaming for Gender Equality Results (2022) and United Nations Evaluation Group 'Integrating Gender Equality and Human Rights in Evaluation - UN- SWAP Guidance, Analysis and Good Practices' for further elaboration.

-$^{^7}$ Quantitative data is analyzed by comparing numbers; it assumes a fixed reality that can be interpreted through numbers.
+&lt;sup>7 Quantitative data is analyzed by comparing numbers; it assumes a fixed reality that can be interpreted through numbers.
 Qualitative data is analyzed through themes and descriptions;